What is Tinnitus?

 The sounds of tinnitus may be constant or temporary, and may affect one or both ears.
 While there is no singular cause for tinnitus, treatment options may be available.

-Dr. Nikki is one of the few Audiologists in the Southeast trained in Tinnitus Retraining Therapy (TRT) and has the only clinic in Georgia currently using the Desyncra Neuromodulation Device for tinnitus which uses the same technology used for patients with Parkinson’s Disease.
-We are also providers of the Otoharmonics Levo system that treats your tinnitus while you sleep.
+Dr. Nikki is one of the few Audiologists in the Southeast trained in Tinnitus Retraining Therapy (TRT) and has the only clinic in Georgia currently using Desyncra for tinnitus which uses the same technology used for patients with Parkinson’s Disease.
+We are also providers of the Desyncra system that treats your tinnitus while you sleep.
 To learn more about your tinnitus and treatment options, contact us at Coweta Hearing Clinic or Fayette Hearing Clinic to schedule a consultation.